 The filtering operations typically return a collection of the same kind as the collection on which they were invoked.
-Filtering a List returns a List, and filtering a Set returns a Set.
+That is, filtering a List returns a List, and filtering a Set returns a Set.
 The element-type of the result is typically the same as that of the collection.
-However, the select operation may return a collection of a more specific element type (this involves a runtime type cast).
-The detect operation returns one element of the element-type (or null).
+However, the select and reject operations may return a collection of a more specific element type (this involves a runtime type cast).
+The detect operation returns one element (or null).

-The mapping operations return collections of the same kind, with a different element-type (according to the mapped lambda expression).
+The mapping operations return collections of the same kind, but possibly having a different element-type (according to the lambda expression).
 Mapping over a List returns a List, and mapping over a Set returns a Set of the same size as the original collection.
-With the collate operation, the lambda expression is expected to map individual elements to List or Set results.
+With the collate operation, the lambda expression is expected to map individual elements to List or Set results (depending on the kind of the visited collection).
 The results are then merged either using append (for Lists) or union (for Sets).

-The reducing operation reduce accepts a binary function that aggregates two elements into one element of the same type (e.g. the sum, or the maximum, of two numbers).
+The reducing operation reduce accepts a binary function that combines two elements into one element of the same type (e.g. the sum, or the maximum, of two numbers).
 If applied to an empty collection, the result is null.
 If applied to a singleton, the result is that element.
 Otherwise, the result is the accumulated aggregation of all the elements in the collection (mathematically, this is a limited kind of left-fold reduction).